Undervoltologist/asus-fan-curve-ps/README.md

 powershell script for setting a fan curve for asus laptops that don't have modes

 # why
-Made using the fan control application at https://github.com/Karmel0x/AsusFanControl, since the author didn't need fan curves but I did.
+made using the fan control application at https://github.com/Karmel0x/AsusFanControl, since the author didn't need fan curves but I did.

 # usage